 * Maintain good academic standing

-The application period for the Fall 2018 Award is closed.
+The application period for the Spring 2019 Award has closed.

 For more information about the William Andrew Smith, Jr. Grasp Award, contact Megan McMillin at firstname.lastname@example.org.